hendryanw/amazon-chime-sdk-react-with-auth/README.md

 # Note
-This source is forked from https://github.com/aws-samples/amazon-chime-sdk to easily integrate with upstream quality changes.
+This repository is forked from https://github.com/aws-samples/amazon-chime-sdk.
+In this repository, you can find the modification and also added documentation in the [meeting application](https://github.com/hendryanw/amazon-chime-sdk-react-with-auth/tree/main/apps/meeting).

-In this forked repository, you can find the modification and also added documentation in the [meeting demo application](https://github.com/hendryanw/amazon-chime-sdk-react-with-auth/tree/main/apps/meeting)
+The objective of the modification is to allow the meeting application to be embedded into existing web application without too much effort with additional features:
-The modification allows the sample React Meeting Application to:
+1. Allow Meeting ID and Username to be supplied by the referral application using Querystrings `meetingid` and `username`.
+This allows the main web application to supply additional information that can be used during the meeting.
-1. Allow Meeting ID and Username to be supplied by the referral application using Querystrings `meetingid` and `username`
+2. Deployed into AWS Serverless with additional integration with API Gateway Lambda Authorizers to implement authorization with token stored in DynamoDB.
+This allows the meeting application to be protected with authorization, so that only users who is authorized by the main web application can join the meeting.
-2. Deployed into AWS Serverless with additional integration with API Gateway Lambda Authorizers to implement authorization with token stored in DynamoDB
+3. Allow the meeting to be recorded using Chime SDK Media Capture Pipeline.
+This allows various use-cases such as watching the meeting on-demand after the meeting has ended.

-3. Allow the meeting to be recorded using Chime SDK Media Capture Pipeline
+For more details, please refer to the README section of the [meeting application](https://github.com/hendryanw/amazon-chime-sdk-react-with-auth/tree/main/apps/meeting).

 ## Resources